10.2. How Point-in-Time Recovery Works

 Figure 10.3 illustrates the basic concept of PITR.

-In PITR mode, PostgreSQL replays the WAL data from the archive logs on the base backup, starting at the REDO point created by pf_backup_start and continuing up to the specified recovery point.
-This recovery point in PostgreSQL is referred to as the recovery target.
+In PITR mode, PostgreSQL replays WAL data from archive logs onto the base backup.
+This process starts at the REDO point created by pg_backup_start and continues up to a specified recovery point.
+This point is referred to as the recovery target.

 Figure 10.3.
 Basic concept of PITR.

-Suppose a mistake occurred at 12:05 GMT on 1 January 2024.
-The database cluster should be removed, and a new one restored using the base backup created before that time.
+Suppose a mistake occurs at 12:05 GMT on 1 January 2024.
+The database cluster should be removed, and a new one restored using a base backup created before that time.

-To begin, configure the command for the restore_command parameter and set the time for the recovery_target_time parameter to the point of the error (in this case, 12:05 GMT) in the postgresql.conf file (or recovery.conf for versions 11 or earlier).
+To begin, configure the restore_command parameter and set the recovery_target_time parameter to the point of the error (12:05 GMT) in the postgresql.conf file (or recovery.conf for version 11 or earlier).

 # Place archive logs under /mnt/server/archivedir directory.